Soka Gakkai International

 I left the meeting feeling deeply enthused and joyful.
 I remember skipping down the pavement with excitement!
 I was eager to put the practice of this new philosophy to the test as soon as possible.

 The next two weeks were like a whirlwind.
 I began to see myself more clearly and realized how, for so many years, my life had been mired in inertia.
-It is difficult to fully convey the effect of this realization on me.
+It is difficult to fully convey the effect of this realization on me. related article Learning to Listen from the Heart by Izumi Nakano Izumi Nakano, nursing care manager from Iwaki City, Fukushima Prefecture, describes her challenges since March 11, 2011, and how her compassion for her patients has deepened.

 Once I had these realizations, things suddenly began to move and change very quickly, especially in three areas of my life where I had felt particularly stuck.
 Within a very short time I had completed my thesis, got married and, four months later, in January 1982, returned to Togo.